Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it is for theme authoring in Godot, with a specific analogy to stylesheets.
-It lists concrete operations like create, set_color, etc., distinguishing it from sibling tools such as material_manage or ui_manage.
+The description clearly states it is for Theme authoring in Godot, a stylesheet-like resource for Controls.
+It lists specific operations (create, set_color, set_constant, set_font_size, set_stylebox_flat, apply) with distinct verbs and resources, making it easy to differentiate from sibling tools like ui_manage or resource_manage.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.